blind-computing/blindarch/README.md

 ## Miscellaneous Notes

+Currently i3 is the only DE we have made modifications to in order to for accessibility on boot.

 Most of the modifications made to the blindarch iso are confined to the airootfs subdirectory.
 A couple of packages were also added to the package list to add support for virtual box.
 Some other modifications include larger text for those with low vision and the default being set to the espeak by default.